lgi-devs/lgi/README.md

 doc/ directory in markdown format.
 Process it with your favorite Markdown processor if you want to read it in HTML.

+## Credits

+List of contributors, in no particular order:

+- Uli Schlachter
+- Jasper Lievisse Adriaanse
+- Ildar Mulyukov
+- Nils Nordman
+- Ignas Anikevicius
+- Craig Barnes

+Many other people contributed to what lgi is today, in many forms - writing patches, reporting bugs, packaging for distributions, providing ideas, spreading a word...  *Many thanks to all of you!*

 ## History

 ### 0.7.0 ()

  - New feature - subclassing.
-Allows defining subclasses of GObject classes and overriding their virtual methods, implementing them in Lua.
+Allows creating GObject subclasses and implementing their virtual methods in Lua.
  - cairo: add support for most 1.12-specific cairo features
  - cairo: create hierarchy for Pattern subclasses
  - cairo: assorted small cairo bugfixes
- - samples: GDBus client example
+ - samples: add GDBus client example
- - samples: GnomeKeyring example
+ - samples: add GnomeKeyring example
  - samples: GTK: offscreen window demos
  - platforms: added support for darwin/macosx platform
  - platforms: additional fixes for OpenBSD